ucg8j/blog/posts/goodbye-whatsapp.md

 [Image source](https://i.redd.it/0imry50rxy961.png)

 Anyone who uses Whatsapp would have seen the ultimatum Facebook is handing its users.
 The summary is, *give us your data or don't use our platform, you have until the 8th of Feb 2021*.
 The choice is very simple for me, Whatsapp has been something I have reluctantly used ever since it was bought by Facebook.
 However, not everyone in my network pays attention to privacy or values it as much as I value it.
-Reasonably my friends and family ask 'but why should stop using Whatsapp?' or 'but everyone I know is on Whatsapp'.
+Reasonably my friends and family ask 'but why should I stop using Whatsapp?' or 'but everyone I know is on Whatsapp'.
 These are great objections.
 In this post, I'll explain why I'm moving and hopefully tackle some of the common objections I've had.

 # 👨‍⚖️ The case for Signal